Who We Are

 Mr. Vawter earned his B.A. degree from Troy University.

-Lorrin Rosen joined the HealthWell Foundation in 2017 as Human Resources/Office Administrator, bringing more than 20 years of experience in human resources, office management and accounting.
-In this newly created role, Ms. Rosen provides day-to-day administration of the foundation’s employee benefit programs, personnel records, personnel compliance documents and staff onboarding.
+Lorrin Rosen joined the HealthWell Foundation in 2017 and serves as Human Resources Manager bringing more than 20 years of experience in human resources, office management and accounting.
+Ms. Rosen provides day-to-day administration of the foundation’s employee benefit programs, personnel records, personnel compliance documents and staff onboarding.
 In addition, she manages payroll, accounts payable and individual donation activities.
 Prior to joining the foundation, Ms. Rosen served in roles as Senior Accounts Specialist (Benefits), Human Resources Generalist and Senior Benefits Specialist for companies in the D.C. area.

 Ms. Rosen received her B.A. in Psychology from Hofstra University.